Kadavnet/portal2-kemu-ac-ke/README.md

    - Ensure the MySQL server is running.

 2. **Form Not Submitting**:
-   - Check browser console for JavaScript errors.
+   - Check the browser console for JavaScript errors.
    - Ensure `script.js` is properly linked and loaded.

 3. **Unexpected Errors**: